 Permanent life insurance costs five to 15 times more than term life insurance, in part because a portion of your premiums go toward funding your cash value.
 Different types of permanent insurance grow your cash value in different ways and offer a greater potential return on your investment, and therefore more liquidity.

-Whole life : Grows at a rate set by your provider with a guaranteed minimum, like a savings account
+Whole life insurance: Grows at a rate set by your provider with a guaranteed minimum, like a savings account

-Universal life : Earns interest based on market index performance (e.g. the S&P 500) with a floor and a cap on gains set by your provider
+Universal life insurance: Earns interest based on market index performance (e.g. the S&P 500) with a floor and a cap on gains set by your provider

-Variable life : You choose which funds to invest in and gains and losses depend on market performance
+Variable life insurance: You choose which funds to invest in; your gains and losses depend on market performance

-Some policies, like universal and variable universal insurance, let you use your accumulated cash value to pay your premiums, freeing up your cash on hand for other expenses and investments.
+Some policies, such as universal and variable universal insurance, let you use your accumulated cash value to pay your premiums.
+This frees up your cash on hand for other expenses and investments.

 Term life insurance is not a liquid asset, but it does have an option to become a policy with liquidity.
 Most policies have a term conversion rider that lets you turn some or all of your term coverage into a permanent policy.